 2. Consumers: These are heterotrophic animal organisms which, as phytophages, use the plants as food and convert a small part of them into animal matter.
 Predators that eat the phytophages (food chain, food web) also belong to this group.

-3. Destruents (mineralizers): They are mostly found in the soil (saprophages, bacteria, fungi) and ultimately degrade all plant and animal remains to CO2 and H2O.
+3. Decomposers (mineralizers): They are mostly found in the soil (saprophages, bacteria, fungi) and ultimately degrade all plant and animal remains to CO2 and H2O.
 They mineralize the organic material, thus closing the material cycle.

-As the simplest ecosystem, one can imagine the interplay of producers and destroyers (without consumers) (◘ Fig. C-9).
+As the simplest ecosystem, one can imagine the interplay of producers and decomposers (without consumers) (◘ Fig. C-9).
 Indeed, there are terrestrial ecosystems in which consumers play only a very minor role.

 The total organic matter produced annually by the photosynthesis of plants is called gross production; the matter remaining after deducting the amount respired by the plants is called net or primary production; the matter formed by animal organisms is called secondary production.
 The latter is much smaller.
-Generally, only a few percent of primary production is consumed by consumers (long cycle, ◘ Fig. C-9); most of it ends up in the soil and is almost completely decomposed by the destructives (short cycle, ► Fig. C-9, ◘ Fig. C-10), producing H2O, CO2, and mineral salts.
+Generally, only a few percent of primary production is consumed by consumers (long cycle, ◘ Fig. C-9); most of it ends up in the soil and is almost completely decomposed by the decomposers (short cycle, ► Fig. C-9, ◘ Fig. C-10), producing H2O, CO2, and mineral salts.
 The dead organic matter (litter) is previously crushed by lower animals - the saprophages or mould eaters - during the feeding process.
 The CO2 escaping from the soil is called soil respiration.
 The short cycle plays the main quantitative role in terrestrial ecosystems (► Fig. C-10).

 The long cycle runs via the consumers, i.e. via the herbivores or phytophages, and via the zoophages or predatory organisms or via the omnivores, which eat both plants and animals.
 In addition, there are consumers of the 2nd or even 3rd order, but their metabolic rate is vanishingly small (► Fig. C-10).
 We must also include the parasites of plants among the consumers.